veloren/veloren/README.md

 We provide 64-bit builds for Linux, Mac, and Windows, which can be downloaded on the official website:
 [https://www.veloren.net/download/](https://veloren.net/download/)

-Due to rapid development stable versions become outdated fast and might be **incompatible with the public server**.
+Due to rapid development stable versions becoming outdated fast, they might be **incompatible with the public server**.

 If you want to compile Veloren yourself, follow the instructions in our [Book](https://book.veloren.net/contributors/introduction.html).